TheodoreChu/append-editor/README.md

     line.
 In this way, multi-paragraph footnotes work like multi-paragraph list items.

-This paragraph won’t be part of the footnote, because it isn’t indented.
+This paragraph won't be part of the footnote, because it isn't indented.

 [^variable]: The variable footnote is the fourth footnote.
 [^5]: This is the fifth footnote.